Churchill Club: Symbol

 The symbol means "Flames of Rebellion!"

-The symbol of the Churchill Club imitated the Nazi swastika, it was blue with arrows at the end of each line.
-The symbol stood for “Flames of Rebellion!”
+The symbol of the Churchill Club imitated the Nazi swastika; it was blue with arrows at the end of each line, symbolizing thunderbolts.
+Relying on the specific blue paint used in their acts of vandalism, Danish police searched various companies to find a match for the paint used to deface German vehicles, barracks, and headquarters.
+The symbol stood for "Flames of Rebellion!"